PoCInnovation/Workshops/hardware/5.MQTT_Esp32/README.md

 ### 📌 Tasks:

-> This information is necessary to communicate with the Broker :rocket:
+> This information is necessary to communicate with the Broker 🚀

 **Topic** : /Workshop/Hardware/MQTT
 **Username** : MosquiFruit